 How Do I Get Started

-Each child has an initial assessment which is performed by a minimum of two therapists.
+Each child has an initial assessment which is performed by a supervisor and another therapist.
 The purpose of the assessment is to:

 - Evaluate gross and fine motor functioning and observe key areas of difficulty such as behavior, communication, cooperativeness, and relationship development.

 - Identify activities that can act as positive reinforcements to promote participation for each child.

 - Identify the type of communication that will be most effective for the child.